haroldtreen/haroldtreen.github.io/_drafts/two-months-of-tech-interviews.md

 On Monday, I accepted a full-time offer with [Squarespace](https://www.squarespace.com/) 🎉.

-It was far from the seamless process I imagined it would be.
+Job hunting was far from the seamless process I imagined it would be.
 Here's a review of my 2 months interviewing in tech.

 ### Interview prep